Edge Summer

 Residence Halls

-Edge students stay in an air-conditioned residence hall within walking distance of academic buildings and other amenities.
+Edge students stay in an air-conditioned residence hall on UD’s north campus, which is within walking distance of academic buildings and other amenities.
 Trained Edge mentor staff provide a community environment in the residence halls that promotes respect for individual differences while supporting personal growth and academic success.
 Available facilities include a study room, laundry room, kitchenette and a large common lounge.

 Rooms

 Students share a fully furnished, double-occupancy, air-conditioned room.
-Once students have accepted the offer of admission to the Edge program and have submitted the $100 program deposit, they will have the opportunity to either request a roommate or to be matched with a roommate who aligns with their interests, personality, and preferences.
+Once students have accepted their offer of admission to the Edge program and have submitted the $100 program deposit, they will have the opportunity to either request a roommate or to be matched with a roommate who aligns with their interests, personality and preferences.

 Dining